freezy/dmd-extensions/README.md

 - In VPM, enter setup, open the ROM's game options and enable *Use external DMD (dll)* as well as *Colorize DMD*.
 - In Pinball Arcade and Pinball FX3, use the `--colorize` option when running `dmdext.exe`.

+Colorizations in the VNI/PAL format or the plugin are able to emit selected frames at 256x64, which is twice the normal size.
+In this case, all frames will be rendered at this resolution.
+Frames that aren't provided at 256x64 will be upscaled.
+In the native VNI/PAL colorizer, you can choose which upscale algorithm to use.

+- For the command line, use the `--scaler-mode` option.
+The default is `double`.
+- In DmdDevice.ini, set the `vni.scalermode` option.

 ## Breaking Changes